 4. Have him/her find the answers to the questions.

 It’s from 39 Awesome 1-1 ESL Activities: For Teenagers and Adults.
 In the book, you’ll get 38 more equally awesome ESL activities across all 4 skills (reading, listening, speaking, writing) that you can use in your private lessons.
 No more watching the clock waiting for the lesson to be over.
 No more bored students!
-No more wasting a ton of time on lesson planning.
+And finally, no more wasting a ton of time on lesson planning.

 You can get the book in both digital and print formats.
 The digital one can be read on any smartphone, tablet, Mac, or PC by getting the free Kindle reading app.